Meetings take place at St Michael's Church Hall, Colebrook Way, Andover, unless otherwise indicated.

 Each evening meeting is £6 for members.
 Dates/Items marked with * are bookable and subject to an additional charge and booking forms will be made available nearer the time.
 There is no need to book for an evening meeting, simply come along and pay on the evening.
 Friends and other art groups welcome.
-Bring a friend along for a free demo evening to see if they would like to join, non-members also welcome free of charge if they are considering joining the Society.
+Non-members are welcome to attend an initial meeting free of charge if they are considering joining the Society.

 Note: Evening meetings 7.30pm - 9.30pm.
 Day Workshops 10.30am - 3.30pm.

 THE PROGRAMME FOR 2017 (additional items will be added as bookings are made)

 Demonstration 'Using a Palette Knife' by artist Clarissa Russell

 Printing, types and techniques - a talk by Keith Pattison

 Tuesday 12th December

 Christmas Social - A High Tea at Ewe & I Tearoom. £6 per head.
 Booking required.